eassolutions/jellyfin-marque/README.md

 # OR use xrandr if running X11, or kernel command line arguments.
 ```

-If the display is natively portrait (e.g. phone screen via HDMI), no rotation is needed.
-The application will **automatically detect the screen resolution** and scale the posters to fill the screen.
+### Method 2: Software Rotation
+If `display_rotate` does not work or you prefer a software solution, you can use the built-in rotation feature.
+Set the `ROTATION` environment variable before running the script.

 ## Installation